 Maybe it was the God of the Jews??
-1666 was a portentous year & two huge comets were witnessed over London shortly prior to the 'Great' events to come.
-Or perhaps men had no further need of such superstitions, after all, this was the eve of the Enlightenment & besides, the members of the Royal Society were nearly all astrologers to a man;
+As 1666 was a portentous year & two huge comets were witnessed over London shortly prior to the 'Great' events to come.
+Or perhaps men had no further need of such superstitions, after all, this was the eve of the Enlightenment & besides, the members of the Royal Society were astronomers;

 '& he saith unto me, The waters which thou sawest, where the whore sitteth, are peoples, & multitudes, & nations, & tongues. & the ten horns which thou sawest upon the beast, these shall hate the whore, & shall make her desolate & naked, & shall eat her flesh, & burn her with fire.
 For God hath put in their hearts to fulfil his will, & to agree, & give their kingdom unto the beast, until the words of God shall be fulfilled. & the woman which thou sawest is that great city, which reigneth over the kings of the earth.'

 'The second [Rosicrucian] Manifesto [early 17th Cen] repeats the message of the first, though with even greater fervour & intensity.
 A powerful prophetical & apocalyptic note sounds through it, the end is at hand, new stars foretelling wonders have appeared, the great reformation is to be a millennium'

 'Millennialism, also called millenarianism or chiliasm, the belief, expressed in the book of Revelation to John, the last book of the New Testament, that Christ will establish a 1,000-year reign of the saints on earth (the millennium) before the Last Judgment.'

 'The forces which are working out the great scheme of perfect happiness, taking no account of incidental suffering, exterminate such sections of mankind as stand in their way, with the same sternness that they exterminate beasts of prey & herds of useless ruminants.'